Hooveria (plant)

 Hooveria is a genus of perennial bulbous plants in the Agavaceae family native to California and northwest Baja California.
-They are among a number of taxa referred to as amole.
+They are among a number of taxa referred to as amole (having detergent properties).
 They are characterized by diurnal flowering and were formerly placed in the genus Chlorogalum, which consists of vespertine flowering species.
 They are named in honor of Robert F. Hoover, a field botanist from California who was responsible for founding the botanical garden and herbarium at California State Polytechnic College.

 Description

 This genus grows as herbaceous perennials from bulbs.
 The bulb is ovoid to more or less elongate, with a white to brown outer coat.
 The basal leaves are shaped linear, and have wavy margins.
 The inflorescence is a panicle, with linear-shaped bracts.
 There are one to several flowers and buds emerging from each node.

 The flower is only open for one day, opening in the morning and closing by evening.
 There are 6 perianth parts in 2 petal-like whorls, free and recurved, with the perianth colored white to purple or more or less pink.
 The perianth is persisting in fruit and twists together distal to the ovary.
 There are 6 stamens that are inserted on the bases of the tepals, with the anthers attached at the middle.